 So the first step to moving is to declutter and do it in a comprehensive way with a take-no-prisoners attitude.
 It’s also best to do this in a chunked period of time, say a weekend, when you can focus on it.
 If you spread out the project over several weeks, you will lose interest and momentum.
 However, an all out, shock-and-awe type assault will turn a task you would rather postpone into an exciting project.

 Ideally, it won’t be an army-of-one type of campaign.
 Recruit as many members of your family as you can.
 Not only will a team effort result in a faster turnover but it will be a lot of fun, too.
 You can then all celebrate your victory at the pizza parlor.
+For a more professional approach and if you’re really pressed for time, you should hire a junk removal company.

 Once you’ve created two piles—the things you want and the things you don’t want—then it’s time to sort out the junk.